ryanklaiber/Possible/README.md

 1. Creation is through logic.
 Which sentences are created first must be handled correctly due to potential truth value alteration problems.
 Ex.
 If the sentences 'if a then b' and 'if b then c' exist, and if 'a' and 'b' have truth values, then 'b's' truth value would have to be updated from the 'if a then b' statement before b can be used to create/update c).
 Creation must begin with root sentences, which are sentences whose 'if' component cannot be created from logic.
 Ex.
 In the case that there exists an 'if b then c', then in order to be a root sentence there could be no 'if a then b').
 After the first root sentences are used, then the 'b's' of the first root sentences are searched for to check if they are the 'ifs' of the second level root sentences.
 Second level root sentences do not consider first level root sentences.
 This pattern continues until no more root sentences of any level can be found.
 All other data must be part of circular logic (I think - check on in expansions) and cannot be used in the pv calculation.
 Upon creation at every level, truth values are created or updated.

-2. When checking 'if a then b' by checking for T'a'?, if there exists a sentence in which the subject of 'a' is equal to 'x' and 'x' is not a proper noun, then T'a'? needs to also be checked for by replacing the subject of 'a' with 'x'.
+2. When checking 'if a (is, can, or has) b then c' by checking for T'a'?, if there exists a sentence in which the subject 'a' is in set 'x' and 'x' is not a proper noun, then the truth of 'if a (is, can, or has) b' needs to also be checked for by replacing the subject 'a' with 'x'.
+Ex. if the sentences exist 'If dachsunds can bark then dachsunds can sing', since dachsunds are dogs, the truth of 'dogs can bark' should also be checked and the one with the higher truth value should be used.
+Lower level root sentences need to be calculated first as with all logic (see creation 1).
+The list of sentences in which 'x is y' and 'y' is not a proper noun should be checked in this step (see BIP 6c.).

 3. For 'if abcd then e', if 'a', 'b', and 'c' are true, then 'if d then e' replaces if 'abcd then e'.
 The truth values for 'a', 'b', 'c', and 'if abcd then e' are multiplied together to get the if 'd then e' truth value.
 This assumes that there are no lower level root sentences at this point in creation that could create 'a', 'b', or 'c' (see creation rule 1).
 If at any time during creation there exists multiple sentences that are the same, but have different truth values, the one with the higher truth value is the only one kept.
 Ex: 'if a then b' (tv = 50%) and 'if a then b' (tv = 40%).
 The second would be erased.